gbaldera/yts-movies-checker/README.md

 # Usage
 1 - Clone this repository

-2 - Set env variables for PARSE_APP_KEY and PARSE_JAVASCRIPT_KEY.
-For example add those variables to your .bash_profile file:
+2 - Modify run.sh and set the env variables listed there.
+For example:

+	export SCRIPT_HOME=/path/to/cloned/repository
 	export PARSE_APP_KEY=your_parse_app_key
   	export PARSE_JAVASCRIPT_KEY=your_parse_app_javascript_key